 banned ...
 Any campaigns which are deemed sexist might have to go ... [such as] the bare-chested builder with a can of Diet Coke in 1996 ...
 Even famous adverts such as those featuring the Oxo family, with Lynda Bellingham as the housewife, might

 be deemed sexist.

-words from the article, you're left with nothing but a report from the EU women's rights committee (doubtless a barrel of laughs at parties), which merely suggests governments should use their existing equality, sexism and discrimination laws to
+weasel words from the article, you're left with nothing but a report from the EU women's rights committee (doubtless a barrel of laughs at parties), which merely suggests governments should use their existing equality, sexism and discrimination

 Eurocrats are especially upset because many bloggers, being of an anarchic disposition, are anti-Brussels.
 In the French, Dutch and Irish referendums, the mainstream media were uniformly pro-treaty, whereas internet activity was overwhelmingly

 [Perhaps blogs are just a little more in touch with what real people are actually thinking.
 It seems a little arrogant and patronising to think that people mindlessly heed the government friendly mainstream media.
 It

 maybe that blogs don't influence so much as reflect the thoughts of real people]